Compare FREE Quotes on Roof Insulation!

 Cold flat roof insulation

-Cold flat roof insulation is a method where the insulation material is installed at the ceiling level rather than directly under the roof deck.
+Cold roof insulation is a method where the insulation material is installed at the ceiling level rather than directly under the roof deck.
 This means the insulation is placed over and between the ceiling joists, leaving the attic uninsulated and closer to the external temperature.
 This method is ideal for lofts used only for storage and is practical for loft spaces with limited space.

 The cold flat insulation technique is easy and simple to install because it does not require roofers to insulate the roof deck directly.
 As a result, less material and labour are needed, which reduces the overall cost.
 The cost-effectiveness and ease of installation are why people choose cold flat roof insulation.
 Additionally, the ease of installation means that DIY can be possible with this method.